Skip to content

 Handling & Storing Prop Money

-Professional productions treat prop money similarly to wardrobe or specialty props.
+Professional productions treat prop money similarly to wardrobe, hero props, or specialty set dressing.

 Proper handling helps preserve visual quality during filming.